codeigniter4/CodeIgniter4/user_guide_src/source/helpers/text_helper.rst

     .. literalinclude:: text_helper/009.php

-    If the third parameter is set to true it will remove occurrences of the character at the beginning and the end of the string.
+    If the third parameter is set to ``true``, it will remove occurrences of the character at the beginning and the end of the string.
 Example:

     .. literalinclude:: text_helper/010.php